Minimal area of Finsler disks with minimizing geodesics: Construction of almost minimizing Finsler disks

 The disk~$D_{\mu_{\ext}}(r)$ of radius~$r$ for the pseudo-distance~$d_{\mu_{\ext}}$ with center the origin~$O$ of~$\R^2$ is the minimal regular hexagon containing the Euclidean disk of radius~$4r$, whose vertices are $\frac{2\sqrt{3}}{3} 4r \e^{\ii \, k \frac{\pi}{3}}$ for $k \in \{0,\dots,5\}$; see Figure~\ref{fig:hexagon}.
 A direct computation using~\eqref{eq:santaloblaschke_mu} shows that its area is~$\frac 6\pi r^2$.
 Thus, the disk~$D_{\mu_{\ext}}(r)$ is a non-Finsler projective pseudo-metric disk satisfying the equality case in Theorem~\ref{theo:6pi-intro}.
 One can think of it as an extremal (degenerate) metric for the problem considered.
 Observe also that~$D_{\mu_{\ext}}(r)$ is not rotationally symmetric.

 \begin{remark} By identifiying all pairs of points at zero pseudo-distance, the pseudo-metric disk~$D_{\mu_{\ext}}(r)$ identifies with the closed ball~$D(r)$ of radius~$r$ centered at the tip of a cone composed of three copies of a quadrant of the $\ell^1$-plane glued together.
 It follows from a direct computation that the Holmes--Thompson area of the disk~$D(r)$ is equal to~$\frac{6}{\pi}r^2$.
 Defined in this way, the metric on~$D(r)$ is non-Finsler (\eg, it has a singularity at the origin and the tangent norms are neither smooth nor strongly convex) but can still be thought of as an extremal (degenerate) metric.
-As previously, we observe that~$D(r)$ is not rotationally symmetric.
 Note that the (pseudo)-metrics on~$D_{\mu_{\ext}}(r)$ and~$D(r)$ can be viewed as continuous versions of the extremal simple discrete disk; see~Section~\ref{sec:extremal1}. \end{remark}